ctypesgen/ctypesgen/demo/simulinkDLL/README.md

 1. (Re)Generate the bindings (or you can just try the bindings that were already generated and saved in this directory)

-    `python.exe ./demo/SimulinkDLL/generate_bindings.py`
+    `python.exe ./demo/SimulinkDLL/callGenerator.py`

 2. Run the app that uses these newly generated bindings

     `python.exe ./demo/SimulinkDLL/main.py`
+3.

-    The results of this execution should give
+    The results of this execution should give:
     ```
     time = 0.00 s; output1 = 0.00; output2 = 0; diag1 = 6.0; diag2 = 0
     time = 0.20 s; output1 = 0.00; output2 = 0; diag1 = 6.0; diag2 = 0